pangeo-data/climpred/docs/source/significance.rst

-For the correlation `metrics <metrics.html>`__, like :py:func:`~climpred.metrics._pearson_r`, ``climpred`` also hosts the associated p-value, like :py:func:`~climpred.metrics._pearson_r_p_value`, that this correlation is significantly different to zero incorporating reduced degrees of freedom due to temporal autocorrelation.
+For the correlation `metrics <metrics.html>`__, like :py:func:`~climpred.metrics._pearson_r`, ``climpred`` also hosts the associated p-value, like :py:func:`~climpred.metrics._pearson_r_p_value`, that this correlation is significantly different from zero incorporating reduced degrees of freedom due to temporal autocorrelation.

 Bootstrapping with replacement